Shift to T+1 settlement cycle

 To help you become more familiar with the change of the settlement periods, we will answer the most important questions on this subject in the following:

-In May 2024, settlement cycles on US, Canadian and Mexican stock trades and other securities move from two days to one to improve market efficiency.
+In May 2024, settlement cycles on US, Canadian and Mexican stock trades and other securities moved from two days to one to improve market efficiency.

 T+1 means that trade-related settlement must be done within one day of a transaction’s completion (T = trade date).